-At home in South Australia, we continue our work as Quartet-in-Residence at the University of Adelaide’s Elder Conservatorium of Music with projects including our annual ASQ Day at Elder, and performances as part of the Elder Hall Lunchtime Concert series.
-Mornings at UKARIA will continue to bring the sounds of the string quartet to the beautiful landscape of the Adelaide Hills and a collaboration with didgeridoo master William Barton will celebrate NAIDOC Week at the Adelaide Festival Centre.
+At home in South Australia, we continue our work as Quartet-in-Residence at the University of Adelaide’s Elder Conservatorium of Music with projects including the annual ASQ Day at Elder, and performances as part of the Elder Hall Lunchtime Concert series, and Mornings at UKARIA will continue to bring the sounds of the string quartet to the beautiful landscape of the Adelaide Hills.

 Dale Barltrop plays a 1784 Guadagnini Violin, Turin